 As your toddler grows more independent, they’ll start to test the limits of what they can and can’t do.
 This stage is an essential part of learning and adjusting to social situations, but it isn’t always easy – for either of you.

-By encouraging your wee one to develop in this way, you’ll help them to discover new abilities, but also that what they want to do may sometimes be unsafe, and could also hurt or upset other people.
+By encouraging your wee one to develop in this way, you’ll help them to discover new abilities, but also to understand that what they want to do may sometimes be unsafe, or could hurt or upset other people.

 The boundaries you create are vital to help your kids feel safe and make the world that wee bit easier to understand.
 No child can feel confident if they have unlimited freedom or responsibility.
 But they will test the boundaries you set.
 This is the way they start to understand themselves and the world.

 The first thing to remember is that tantrums are completely natural.
 All kids have them.
 They’re your wee one’s way of expressing their frustrations.

 All children are different, but on the whole the peak time for tantrums tends to be when they’re around 2 years old.
 At this age, children are learning to do many things, from talking to controlling their growing bodies.
 They want to do so much, but are often held back by their abilities.
 At the same time, they’re grappling with the rules of the world – and the fact that some things are not allowed.
 Because your little one can’t tell you what they’re feeling inside, they end up screaming and throwing themselves around.

 Tantrums will usually begin to fade by 3, and by the age of 4 most toddlers have worked out that there are better ways to get what they want.

 What can I do?